buk7456/FreeTX/README.md

 The code compiles on arduino ide 1.8.x or later.
 The code is self-contained so doesn't require installing any libraries.

 ## Hardware and Schematics
-The transmiter and receiver schematics can be found in the'schematics' folder.
+The transmiter and receiver schematics can be found in the 'schematics' folder.
 The major components are listed below.
 - 1x Atmega2560 microcontroller, 2x Atmega328p microcontrollers.
 - 2x SX1276/77/78/79 or RFM95 based Lora modules.
 However any module can possibly be used.